Eevalice/phpvuln-sqlmaps-finding-vulnerabilities-in-php-code/README.md

 ```
 Thus, you can use all the features of this tool one by one and benefit by finding significant vulnerabilities in php code.
 <br>
  For the sqlmaps, we discuss on how php vuln works in the system using linux.
-Now we need to know how sqlmaps work
+Now we need to know how sqlmaps works.
 <br>

 Here are the commands from `Generic.py` to generate basic arguments for sqlmap and to get a general idea about the topic: